How To Study Logical Reasoning For LSAT India 2024?

 For instance, when you see a question stem that says, "Which of the following most strengthens the argument?" you know that you need to look for the answer choice that provides the strongest support.
 It's like finding the smoking gun in a murder case!

 But don't get too excited and jump to conclusions too quickly.
 Like a good detective, you must weigh all the evidence before concluding.
-And sometimes, the answer choice that seems the most obvious might not be the correct one.
+And sometimes, the answer choice that seems the most obvious might be different from the correct one.

 Don't Miss: LSAT Application Form